luciusmagn/lambdas-and-logos/book.typ

 produce will be better for it, and so will your experience of creating it.

 == Programming should be fun
+I would like to now expand on one of the last thoughts from the previous section - that programming should be fun.
+I would like to paraphrase Gerald Jay Sussman, one of the creators of the Scheme programming language.
+A couple years ago, he had a talk called "Programming (is) should be fun" for the ACM SIGPLAN Scheme conference, which resonated with me deeply.#footnote[
+    Scheme is a very elegant language, in that for how minimalistic it is, it is quite powerful, and a lot of programming ideas can be expressed quite clearly.
+The vast majority of its syntactic forms can be expressed in terms of only a handful special forms.
+You can built up many control structures with macros and those forms.
+Particularly the idea of a closure - a lambda/anonymous function that captures things from its environment is quite powerful - powerful enough that it is present in Common Lisp too, which often practices dynamic scope unlike Scheme and most other languages, as the _let over lambda_ pattern.
+An excellent, although a bit too enthusiastic, and very hardcore (in the author's own words) book with this title has been written by Doug Hoyte.
+] I will therefore try to relay Gerald's ideas here and provide commentary on them.

+Sussman and his colleague Harold Abelson began their seminal book "Structure and Interpretation of Computer Programs" (commonly abbreviated as SICP)#footnote[
+    SICP is probably the seminal text for showcasing programming concept via Scheme.
+It is a fairly old book, but a timeless classic.
+There is a newer version created by perverse minds that replaces Scheme with JavaScript.
+    It does make kinda sense that JS would be the one language flexible enough to replace Scheme, seeing as JavaScript originally *was* essentially Scheme (business people, who famously hated all fun, told Brendan Eich to replace his Scheme in browser with something that looks more like Java, which was a very marketable buzzword, given Java's novelty and popularity at the time).
+] with a quote from Alan Perlis that sets the tone for their approach to computing:

+#quote[
+    I think that it's extraordinarily important that we in computer science keep fun in computing.
+    When it started out, it was an awful lot of fun.
+Of course, the paying customers got shafted every now and then, and after a while we began to take their complaints seriously.
+We began to feel as if we really were responsible for the successful, error-free perfect use of these machines.
+    I don't think we are.
+I think we're responsible for stretching them, setting them off in new directions, and keeping fun in the house.
+I hope the field of computer science never loses its sense of fun.
+]

+In his talk, Sussman argues that programming has lost much of this original joy.
+It has become industrialized, over-complicated, and burdened with processes that strip away the creative aspects that make it intellectually stimulating.
+He observes that modern software development has morphed from an exploratory, creative endeavor into something resembling factory work - where programmers are expected to plug components together without necessarily understanding how they function.

+To me, seeing how things function is one of my favorite activities within the whole of IT.
+Computer Science, or IT at large, is a field that can be described as an infinite series of Plato's cave allegories.
+It is very foolish to stop at one point and think "I know enough about the nature and utilization of computers".
+In the parlance of my generation, we refer to this as "L take, bozo".
+Alternatively, IT could also be described as a rabbit hole that never ends, but I think the level design of Plato's caves is more telling.

+Sussman points to several developments that have contributed to this shift:

+First, the proliferation of massive, complex frameworks that nobody fully understands.
+Modern software is built on towering stacks of abstractions - operating systems, libraries, frameworks, middleware, virtual machines, and more.
+Each layer adds complexity that obscures the underlying principles.
+When something goes wrong, most programmers lack the deeper understanding required to diagnose and fix the issue meaningfully.
+Instead, they resort to workarounds and band-aid solutions.#footnote[
+    For an example of this, see any Microsoft source code leak ever.
+]

+Second, the changing nature of programming education.
+What was once a discipline focused on understanding computation from first principles has increasingly become vocational training.
+Students learn specific technologies and tools rather than fundamental concepts.
+They're taught to use frameworks and libraries without understanding how they work internally.
+This approach might produce programmers who can quickly build applications using current tools, but it fails to develop the deep thinking necessary for innovation.

+Third, the growing complexity of software ecosystems has made it nearly impossible for any single person to truly understand the entirety of a system.
+This compartmentalization leads to a sense of alienation - programmers become cogs in a machine rather than craftspeople who take pride in their work.

+As an antidote to these trends, Sussman advocates for a return to programming as intellectual exploration.
+He suggests we should build systems from first principles, understanding each component thoroughly.
+Rather than treating complex systems as black boxes, we should strive to understand them "all the way down" - from high-level abstractions to the hardware that executes our code.

+What is most interesting to me, Sussman takes a contrarian perspective on bugs and errors that many professional environments would find heretical.
+Instead of viewing bugs as failures to be eliminated, he frames them as opportunities for learning.
+When something goes wrong, it often reveals gaps in our understanding.
+These moments, while frustrating, provide chances to deepen our knowledge of systems.

+This view doesn't mean Sussman encourages sloppy programming.
+Rather, he suggests that the process of finding and fixing bugs can be intellectually rewarding.
+It's through this exploration - building something, seeing it fail, understanding why, and improving it - that we develop genuine expertise.
+The joy comes not just from creating something that works, but from truly understanding how and why it works.

+Sussman is particularly critical of the trend toward "programming by coincidence" - where developers copy-paste code from Stack Overflow or other sources without fully understanding it.
+This approach might produce working software in the short term, but it creates brittle systems that resist modification and improvement.
+True mastery comes from building a deep mental model of how systems work, which allows for creative problem-solving rather than rote application of patterns.

+He also laments the loss of playful experimentation in programming.
+In the early days of computing, programmers had more freedom to explore and create for the sake of learning.
+Today's focus on productivity metrics, deadlines, and commercial concerns has diminished this aspect of the discipline.
+Sussman argues that time spent in seemingly unproductive exploration often leads to insights that prove valuable later - but this process can't be easily quantified or scheduled.

+The diminishing role of elegance in programming particularly concerns Sussman.
+Elegant code - concise, clear, and powerful - emerges from deep understanding.
+Yet modern development processes often prioritize immediate functionality over thoughtful design.
+The result is bloated, complex systems that become increasingly difficult to maintain and extend.

+Sussman points to Lisp and its descendants (like his own Scheme) as languages that embody the principles he values.
+These languages are built on a small set of powerful abstractions that can be combined in countless ways.
+They encourage thinking about programming in terms of transformations and compositions rather than step-by-step procedures.
+This approach fosters the kind of deep understanding that makes programming both intellectually stimulating and personally rewarding.

+He also emphasizes the importance of building mental models when programming.
+Rather than memorizing libraries and APIs, programmers should develop frameworks for understanding how systems work.
+These mental models allow us to reason about code, predict its behavior, and design solutions that address fundamental issues rather than symptoms.
+The joy in programming comes partly from refining these mental models through experience.

+Another point Sussman makes is about the relationship between the programmer and the machine.
+He suggests we should view computers not as tools to be used, but as collaborators in the creative process.
+Programming isn't just about telling the computer what to do; it's about expressing ideas in a form that both humans and computers can understand.
+This dual nature of programming - as both a technical and communicative act - is what makes it uniquely challenging and rewarding.

+In essence, Sussman argues for a return to seeing programming as an intellectual adventure.
+It should involve exploration, discovery, and the joy of understanding complex systems.
+While acknowledging the practical realities of commercial software development, he suggests that by reconnecting with the fun and creativity of programming, we not only make our work more personally fulfilling but also become better problem-solvers.

 == It's not just the code